Isaiah 1:1

 The Bible says in Isaiah 1:1-4, “The vision

-of Isaiah the son of Amoz, which he saw concerning Judah and Jerusalem in the days
+of Isaiah the son of Amoz, which he saw concerning Judah and Jerusalem in the days of Uzziah, Jotham,

-of Uzziah, Jotham, Ahaz, and Hezekiah, kings of Judah.
-Hear, O
+Ahaz, and Hezekiah, kings of Judah.

-brought up children, and they have rebelled against me.
-The ox knoweth his owner, and the ass his
+nourished and brought up children, and they have rebelled against me.
+The ox

-master's crib: but Israel doth not
+knoweth his owner, and the ass his master's crib: but Israel doth not know, my people

-know, my people doth not consider.
-Ah sinful nation, a people laden with
+doth not consider.
+Ah sinful nation, a people laden with iniquity, a seed of

-iniquity, a seed of evildoers, children that are corrupters: they have forsaken
+evildoers, children that are corrupters: they have forsaken the LORD, they have

-away backward.”
+provoked the Holy One of Israel unto anger, they are gone away backward.”
 The book of Isaiah is the longest book in

 the Old Testament.
 One reason for this length is because it was written during